 On the lower reaches of the River Guadalquiver is the picturesque city of Seville, known for having a grand Easter procession and for being the birthplace of flamenco.
 Just 90 miles (145 kilometers) northeast of it is Cordoba, home to the famous La Mezquita (a mosque that was founded in 785 CE), medieval towers, and a Roman bridge.
 Both located in the Andalusia region, Seville and Cordoba are two of the most well-connected cities in Spain.
-They're also some of the hottest cities in Europe, reaching highs of 100 degrees Fahrenheit during summer.
+They're also some of the hottest cities in Europe, reaching highs of 100 degrees Fahrenheit (38 degrees Celsius) during summer.
 You can get between them by car, bus, or train.

 Spain's high-speed AVE train connects the cities in just 45 minutes, which is more than an hour faster than taking the bus and 45 minutes faster than driving.
 For this reason, and because it's often just as cheap as a bus (starting around $9), most people choose to travel by train.

-How to Get from Seville to Cordoba
+How to Get From Seville to Cordoba

 - Train: 45 minutes, starting at $9 (fastest)